Trump security pick Flynn had five calls with Russian envoy on day of sanctions: sources | The Japan Times

 A Trump official confirmed one phone conversation between the two men on Dec.
 29, and said their understanding was they did not discuss the sanctions.

-The three sources stressed to Reuters that they did not know who initiated the five calls between Flynn, a former three-star Army general who headed the U.S. Defense Intelligence Agency under Obama, and Kislyak.
+The three sources stressed that they did not know who initiated the five calls between Flynn, a former three-star army general who headed the U.S. Defense Intelligence Agency under Obama, and Kislyak.
 Nor did they know the contents of the conversations, and declined to say how they learned of them.

 One source said there was nothing intrinsically odd or wrong about a Russian diplomat speaking to a member of Trump’s team following the U.S. announcement.
 Moscow, the source added, probably would want to have some sense of what Trump’s team thought about the measures.